mpark/wg21/patterns.md

 # Introduction

-As algebraic data types gain better support in C++ with facilities such as `std::tuple` and `std::variant`, the importance of mechanisms to interact with them have increased.
-While mechanisms such as `std::apply` and `std::visit` have been added, they leave much to be desired.
-Pattern matching is a mechanism that has been widely adopted across many programming languages.
-These include text-based languages such as SNOBOL back in the 1960s, functional languages such as Haskell and OCaml, and "mainstream" languages such as Scala, Swift, and Rust.
+As algebraic data types gain better support in C++ with facilities such as `tuple` and `variant`, the importance of mechanisms to interact with them have increased.
+While mechanisms such as `apply` and `visit` have been added, they often lead to complex code even for simple tasks.
+Pattern matching is a widely adopted mechanism across many programming languages to interact with algebraic data types that can help greatly simplify C++.
+Examples of programming languages include text-based languages such as SNOBOL back in the 1960s, functional languages such as Haskell and OCaml, and "mainstream" languages such as Scala, Swift, and Rust.

-Inspired by P0095 [@P0095], which proposed pattern matching and language-level variant simulteneously, this paper explores a possible full solution for pattern matching only, and does not address language-level variant design.
+Inspired by P0095 [@P0095] (which proposed pattern matching and language-level variant simulteneously), this paper explores a possible direction for pattern matching only, and does not address language-level variant design.
 This is in correspondence with a straw poll from Kona 2015, which encouraged exploration of a full solution for pattern matching.
 SF: 16, WF: 6, N: 5, WA: 1, SA: 0.

 # Motivation and Scope

 Virtually every program involves branching on some predicates applied to a value and conditionally binding names to its components for use in subsequent logic.
-Today, C++ provides two types of selection statements which choose between one of several flows of control: the `switch` statement and the `if` statement.
+Today, C++ provides two types of selection statements which choose between one of several flows of control: the `if` statement and the `switch` statement.

-Since `switch` statements can only operate on a _single_ integral value and `if` statements operate on an _arbitrarily_ complex boolean expression, there is a significant gap between the two constructs even for inspection of the "vocabulary types" provided by the standard library such as `tuple`, `variant`, `string`, and `vector`.
+Since `switch` statements can only operate on a _single_ integral value and `if` statements operate on an _arbitrarily_ complex boolean expression, there is a significant gap between the two constructs even for inspection of the "vocabulary types" provided by the standard library.

 Consider a variable `p` of type `Point` and a function `position` which prints whether `p` is positioned at the origin, on the _x_-axis or _y_-axis,